canonical/k8s-snap/docs/src/snap/howto/cos-lite.md

 with `juju ssh microk8s/0` and following the [Install Microk8s][how-to-install] guide for configuration.

+> Note: Make sure to enable the hostpath-storage and MetalLB addons for Microk8s.

 Export the Microk8s kubeconfig file to your current directory after configuration:

 ```